ihrapsa/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 * Edit `/etc/config/network`, `/etc/config/wireless` and `/etc/config/firewall`.
 I've uploaded these to follow as a model (inside `Wi-Fi`).
+* Use `iw dev wlan0 scan` to scan for near wi-fi networks and look for the bssid specific to your 2.4Ghz SSID.

 </details>